Higher derivatives of operator functions in ideals of von Neumann algebras: Proof of Theorem

 Note that if $\sum_{j=-\infty}^{\infty} \wch{\varphi}_j \ast f$ converges (in the weak$^*$ topology), then $P \coloneqq f-\sum_{j=-\infty}^{\infty} \wch{\varphi}_j \ast f \in \mathscr{S}'(\R^m)$ is easily seen to have the property that $\supp \wh{P} \subseteq \{0\}$.
 Therefore, $P \in \C[\lambda_1,\ldots,\lambda_m]$ is a polynomial and

 This observation will come in handy later.
-The most important fact about Besov spaces for us is that the inhomogeneous Littlewood-Paley series of the $k^{\text{th}}$ derivative of a function belonging to $\dot{B}_1^{k,\infty}(\R)$ converges uniformly.
+The most important fact about Besov spaces for us is that the inhomogeneous Littlewood--Paley series of the $k^{\text{th}}$ derivative of a function belonging to $\dot{B}_1^{k,\infty}(\R)$ converges uniformly.
 To prove this, we use Bernstein's Inequality.